 Another benefit of using a unified service delivery platform is better visibility across departments.
 When teams are able to access data and insights along an entire end-to-end process, it’s easier for them to identify and anticipate roadblocks and bottlenecks.

 At its core, GBS is about driving efficiency and value at scale.
-With a unified platform that enables organizations to orchestrate processes from start to finish, deliver exceptional service experiences, and unlock data-driven insights, employees and leaders can focus on what matters most: agility and innovation for the enterprise.
+With a unified platform that enables organisations to orchestrate processes from start to finish, deliver exceptional service experiences, and unlock data-driven insights, employees and leaders can focus on what matters most: agility and innovation for the enterprise.

-The Now Platform is perfectly positioned to enable shared services and GBS organizations to drive value.
+The Now Platform is perfectly positioned to enable shared services and GBS organisations to drive value.
 End-to-end automation enables businesses to create powerful cross-departmental workflows.
 Streamlined operations make it easy for employees to get work done without headaches.

-Organizations can boost their employee experiences with browsing and search capabilities that unify disparate knowledge bases.
+Organisations can boost their employee experiences with browsing and search capabilities that unify disparate knowledge bases.
 Low-code workflow editors put employees in the driver’s seat, allowing them to build processes and experiences that fit their needs.
 Operational dashboards illuminate bottlenecks to provide suggestions for improvement.

 Innovation and cost reduction don’t have to be at odds with each other.
-Optimizing shared services and GBS can help you build a strong digital foundation that sets the stage for the future without sacrificing time and resources in the present.
+Optimising shared services and GBS can help you build a strong digital foundation that sets the stage for the future without sacrificing time and resources in the present.

 © 2023 ServiceNow, Inc. All rights reserved.
 ServiceNow, the ServiceNow logo, Now, and other ServiceNow marks are trademarks and/or registered trademarks of ServiceNow, Inc. in the United States and/or other countries.
 Other company names, product names, and logos may be trademarks of the respective companies with which they are associated.